-Smart grids, the increasing conversion in the power transmission market to renewable energies and the interconnection and modernization of existing grid infrastructures need suitable substation automation systems.
-Substation Automation System (SAS) provides protection, control, automation, monitoring and communication functions as part of a comprehensive substation control and monitoring solution.
+Smart grids, the increasing conversion in the power transmission market to renewable energies, and the interconnection and modernization of existing grid infrastructures need suitable substation automation systems.
+Substation Automation System (SAS) provides protection, control, automation, monitoring, and communication functions as part of a comprehensive substation control and monitoring solution.

-Our TRIPS specialists offer complete support for your energy and plant automation – from planning and configuration to commissioning, testing and support.
+Our TRIPS specialists offer complete support for your energy and plant automation – from planning and configuration to commissioning, testing, and support.
 With power transmission and distribution systems tailored to your requirements, you will have continuous monitoring and control of the plant and benefit from many more advantages.

-We plan your SCADA system (Supervisory Control and Data Acquisition) that you can control your energy supply or plants across locations and use real-time data to monitor and document your processes and archive the data for subsequent processing and evaluation.
+We plan your SCADA system (Supervisory Control and Data Acquisition) so that you can control your energy supply or plants across locations and use real-time data to monitor and document your processes and archive the data for subsequent processing and evaluation.
 Due to our extensive partnerships, we can always put together the right combination of PLCs and RTUs for you across manufacturers.

 - Risk minimization and an effective and safe operating environment